ayezinhtun/1cng-protal-user-guide/admin/Clients/Invite Client.md

 ![Invite Client Details](images/invite_3.png)

 - After entering the required information, click **Invite**.
 The system will send an email invitation to the specified email address.
+- Client invitation sent successfully.
+The invited client will receive registration instructions via email.

 ### <span style={{ color: '#003366' }}>Conclusion</span>
-Client invitation sent successfully.
-The invited client will receive registration instructions via email.
+Inviting clients through the system provides a secure and efficient way to initiate account creation.
+By pre-configuring key settings and automating the invitation process, administrators can maintain control while offering a seamless onboarding experience.